manikandan-e/document/multi-host-postcode.md

 ## Proposed Design

-It is required to develop a new mechanism that would allow to read port 80 post code for multiple-host through BIC(Bridge IC) using IPMI protocol.
+This document proposes a new design engaging the IPMB interface to read port-80 post code from multiple-host through BIC (Bridge IC).
+This design also supports host discovery including the hot-plug feature.

 The below module involved on proposed design change.